BenGRey5/Mean-redux/README.md

-# Coffee project
+# Coffee project-redux
 ## Overview:
-This project is a coffee bean inventory tracker that let's you view current brands, amounts and allows you to restock them.
+This project is an attempt to refactor a coffee bean inventory tracker that let's you view current brands, amounts and allows you to restock them using redux.
 ## Code contributors/Authors
 B.G Reynolds